skip to main |

 This blog is for sharing my experience with you and in the process, hold myself accountable.
 It is my goal to document my progress at least once a week.

 I give special thanks to Mike and Ilse Romoth, who are the Denver and the Couture of Denver Couture.
 Thanks also to my very dear friend Sarah Vanderveen, who has started her own blog this year.
 She is a writer-surfer-mother extraordinaire who has been a great source of support and an incredibly positive influence since our college days together.
 She is one of those rare people who is beautiful inside and out.
 Also, thanks to my friend Tom Plassmeyer, a gifted musician whose dedication to his craft has been inspirational to me.
 Thank you to all my friends and family who have been there for me through the years.
+I am forever grateful for the important roles you have played in my life.

 Thank you for visiting.
 I welcome your comments and feedback.